vdemeester/blog/content/posts/2018-09-18-gotest-tools-icmd.md

 }).Assert(t, icmd.Success)
 ```

-As usual, the intent is clear, it's simple to read composable (with `CmdOp`'s).
+As usual, the intent is clear, it's simple to read and composable (with `CmdOp`'s).

 ## Assertions {#assertions}